 We stuck impeachment on his, you know.

-I'm like, uh nobody really cares, Nancy.
+I'm like, nobody really cares, Nancy.

-I mean, because we know where he he will he will end up going down as is one of only two presidents in history to be acquitted with a majority vote of the Senate.
+Well, he will end up going down as one of only two presidents in history to be acquitted with a majority vote of the Senate.

 And so the acquittal will be forever, too.

-Not because there were facts.
+And that's why they did it, not because there were facts.

-Uh the phone call, everybody's read the phone transcript, and Zelensky himself said there was no pressure.
+And Zelensky himself said there was no pressure.

-Uh Trump did, by the way, more than Obama and Biden ever did to help Ukraine.
+Trump did, by the way, more than Obama and Biden ever did to help Ukraine.

-I never heard them calling for helping Ukraine back when Obama was president when he said, No, I won't sell you javelin missiles to stand up to Russia.
+I never heard them calling for helping Ukraine back when Obama was president when he said, no, I won't sell you javelin missiles to stand up to Russia.

 He's the one who delivered.

-Let me let me go.
+Let me go.

 You know, we're still in the process.